 I am the Independent Federal Member for Indi, representing people from as far as Corryong in the Upper Murray to Kinglake and Marysville on the outskirts of Melbourne.
 The biggest towns in Indi include Wodonga, Benalla, Mansfield and Wangaratta – my home for more than 30 years.

 My path to politics is different to the usual.
 I grew up with four brothers on a dairy farm near Colac in Victoria’s south west.
-I trained as a nurse and midwife and then moved to North East Victoria where I have lived for the past 30 years.
+I trained as a nurse and midwife and then moved to North East Victoria where I have lived for 35 years.
 My nursing and midwifery work in both the Wangaratta Hospital and the Chiltern Bush Nursing Hospital led me to further studies and research in rural health care.
 With my husband, Phil, an agricultural scientist, we raised three children and live on a small farm near Wangaratta.

 You can learn more about my work and sign up to my newsletter by visiting my website www.helenhaines.org.
 You can also follow me at @helenhainesindi on Twitter, Facebook and Instagram.
 Please stay in touch.